How does it work?

+We offer you the chance to be seen at a convenient time at work or home.
 We provide a mat or plinth (treatment couch) and any other treatment equipment you may require.
 All that is needed is an area at your work or home that is big enough to put up the plinth or spread out the mat and allow you the privacy you need.

 This will last approximately an hour and involve a thorough assessment and setting of goals along with an outline of proposed treatment and treatment as appropriate.